mchan5/simulink-ude-drone-arc/README.md

 This repository develops a nonlinear Uncertainty and Disturbance Estimator (UDE) controller, and compares it to a standard linear PID controller using flight simulations with stochastic wind.
 It also includes a **Verification & Validation** framework to test the improved Quadcopter control system.

+The inspiration for this project was package delivery via drones in urban environments.
+The unique and inconsistent shape of buildings and houses causes wind to be unpredictable throughout a city, and can lead to safety risks if the drone veers off its desired trajectory, or crashes.

-It utilizes **MATLAB, Simulink, and Simscape** to simulate **1,000+ Monte Carlo flight iterations**, stress-testing a nonlinear **Uncertainty and Disturbance Estimator (UDE)** against a standard PID baseline.
-The simulation introduces stochastic environmental variables—including variable wind vectors (0–12.5 m/s) and payload mass shifts— of advanced control laws.
+It uses **MATLAB, Simulink, and Simscape** to simulate **1,000+ Monte Carlo flight iterations**, stress-testing a nonlinear **Uncertainty and Disturbance Estimator (UDE)** against a standard PID baseline.
+The simulation introduces stochastic environmental variables—including variable wind vectors (0–12.5 m/s) to verify its impact on safety, and the controller's robustness.

-### Key Objectives
-* **Quantify Robustness:** Move beyond simple step-response tests to statistically valid failure analysis.
-* **Energy vs. Accuracy:** Analyze the cost of precision using high-fidelity electromechanical motor models.
-* **Failure Mode Detection:** Identify edge cases (e.g., actuator saturation) that only appear under stochastic loading.

 https://github.com/user-attachments/assets/fd6ded8a-ac0b-4483-a743-47ebd13b87f3

----

 ## 📊 Key Engineering Insights
 *Based on N=500 stochastic flight iterations.*